-- Create a java class HelloWorldBean where the method hello() will be implemented. - Create a home interface HelloworldHome with the signatures of the create methods. - Create a remote interface Helloworld with the signatures of the business methods. - Create a deployment descriptor file ejb-jar.xml. - Package our EJB in a jar file and deploy it. - Create a test client for our EJB. - Run the test client.
+- Create a java class HelloworldBean where the method hello() will be implemented. - Create a home interface HelloworldHome with the signatures of the create methods. - Create a remote interface Helloworld with the signatures of the business methods. - Create a deployment descriptor file ejb-jar.xml. - Package our EJB in a jar file and deploy it. - Create a test client for our EJB. - Run the test client.

 Before we begin programming we have to decide a package structure.
 As the root package we will use IS7.
 Under this we will have a package helloworld where all the files for the EJB will be.
 So we have to create two directories IS7 and helloworld.
-We can put them under M:/jdb042 so that we have the following structure:

-In the directory helloworld we will place the interfaces and the class of the EJB and directory META-INF where the deployment descriptor will be placed.
+We can put them under M:/jdb042.
+In the directory helloworld we will place the interfaces and the bean class of the EJB and a directory META-INF where the deployment descriptor will be placed.
+We should have the following directory structure (the profiles directory should already be available at your home directory!):